How to care for Indoor Orchids:

-Orchids are an incredibly seductive indoor plant, with a look and an appeal that has attracted enthusiasts for centuries.
+Orchids are a seductive indoor plant, with a look and appeal that has attracted enthusiasts for centuries.

 Orchids have a reputation as a difficult plant to grow outside of a greenhouse, and there are some varieties that can be quite fussy.

 But, with more than 100,000 orchid hybrids available, thousands of orchid varieties will thrive indoors and give gorgeous blooms year after year.

 In fact, these ethereal plants are tougher than you might expect, and will thrive with the right care.

 After the aster family, orchids are the second-largest family of blooming plants in the world.
 They occur in every environment around the world, aside from glaciers, but are most common in the tropics.

 They are symbolic flowers in many cultures, and have been depicted in ancient art.
 And orchids are responsible for one of the most essential culinary flavors in existence: vanilla.

 Orchids are famous for their extraordinary flowers, which have been cultivated and sought after for centuries.
 In Victorian England, “orchidelirium” developed into a full-blown craze.
 Orchids could cost thousands of pounds, and they were kept in specialized miniature greenhouses.